CDRT/mk_docs/docs/guides/dm/dm_manage_intune.md

 Values:

+!!! info ""
-?> Values include DAILY, WEEKLY, or MONTHLY which can be configured on the dropdown provided inside the options panel.
+    Values include DAILY, WEEKLY, or MONTHLY which can be configured on the dropdown provided inside the options panel.

 ```xml
 <enabled/>